Geography

 Years 7, 8 and 9

-Students in Year 7 & 8 have four lessons over a fortnight covering a series of topics which build on their learning at primary school.
+Students in Year 7 & 8 have five lessons over a fortnight covering a series of topics which build on their learning at primary school.
 We aim for all students to gain a strong foundation in fundamental geographical knowledge & skills to assist them into Year 9 & beyond.
-Some of the topics studied include Geography of My Stuff, Rivers & Coasts, Ecosystems, Population & Migration and Fantastic Places Around the World.
+Some of the topics studied include Geography of My Stuff, Rivers & Coasts, Ecosystems, Population & Migration and Weather & Climate.
 Students in Year 7 & 8 have a number of assessed pieces of work throughout the year in different formats.
 These range from short exam style tests to independent research projects.

 Years 10 & 11